Mark Melancon: Early years

-Melancon was born in Wheat Ridge, Colorado and attended Golden High School, where he lettered all four years in baseball, basketball and three times in football.
-He was also named to several All-State teams in these three sports and helped won a Baseball State Championship in 2003.
+Melancon was born in Wheat Ridge, Colorado, and attended Golden High School, where he lettered all four years in baseball, basketball and three times in football.
+He was also named to several All-State teams in these three sports and helped win a Baseball State Championship in 2003.
 He was also a member of the National Honor Society.

 Melancon was drafted by the Los Angeles Dodgers in the 30th round of the 2003 MLB draft.
 He declined the offer so that he could attend the University of Arizona.

 College career

 As a member of the Arizona Wildcats baseball team, Melancon appeared in 29 games (a single-season freshman record) and played in 5 post-season games.
-He pitched in 10 games for the United States national baseball team that summer.
+He pitched in 10 games for the United States national baseball team that summer, and also played summer league baseball for the Duluth Huskies of the Northwoods League.
 In his sophomore year he worked as a closing pitcher, achieving 11 saves (a single-season record) in 34 appearances.
 He played a shortened season in 2006 due to a strained elbow ligament, and had a college career total of 18 saves.